Rectification Difficulty and Optimal Sample Allocation in LLM-Augmented Surveys: Empirical Analysis on CCES 2024

 \paragraph{Illustrative examples.} The resulting heterogeneity in LLM usefulness is substantial.
 On factual items such as ``Are you registered to vote?'', the LLM achieves 95.0\% accuracy and $\widehat{\lambda}^{\,\mathrm{full}}_q = 0.49$, reflecting genuine individual-level predictive power.
-On the 7-point party-identification scale, accuracy is moderate (71.8--78.5\%), with $\widehat{\lambda}^{\,\mathrm{full}}_q$ ranging from 0.08 to 0.41.
 In contrast, on politically sensitive topics the LLM tends to produce near-constant predictions across respondents.
 For instance, on Gaza conflict sub-items (``What should the U.S.\ do?'') and the 2024 presidential vote choice, the LLM outputs are nearly identical for every respondent regardless of demographics, yielding $\widehat{\Var}(Y_q^{\mathrm{LLM}}) \approx 0$, $\widehat{\lambda}^{\,\mathrm{full}}_q = 0$, and no variance reduction. \textsc{PPI++}\ automatically detects these cases and falls back to the sample mean.

 \paragraph{Distribution of tuning parameters.} The distribution of $\widehat{\lambda}^{\,\mathrm{full}}_q$ (Figure~\ref{fig:cces-Aq-distribution}A) averages 0.132 (vs.\ 0.187 in Twin-2K-500), with median 0.087.
 Forty of 133 questions (30\%) have $\widehat{\lambda}^{\,\mathrm{full}}_q = 0$---the LLM provides no useful individual-level signal on these items, and \textsc{PPI++}\ reduces to the sample mean.
-As illustrated above, the LLM succeeds on factual and near-consensus items (voter registration, gun background checks, economic perceptions) but fails on politically polarized topics: Ukraine policy items (5 of 8 sub-items with $\widehat{\lambda}^{\,\mathrm{full}}_q = 0$), Gaza conflict items (7 of 9 with $\widehat{\lambda}^{\,\mathrm{full}}_q = 0$), and the 2024 presidential vote choice ($\widehat{\lambda}^{\,\mathrm{full}}_q = 0$).
-One possible explanation is that safety-alignment tendencies in frontier LLMs may discourage expressing partisan preferences. \citet{wang2025finetune} propose fine-tuning as a remedy.
+The zero-$\lambda$ questions concentrate on politically polarized topics: Ukraine policy items (5 of 8 sub-items), Gaza conflict items (7 of 9), and the 2024 presidential vote choice.
+One possible explanation is that safety-alignment practices in frontier LLMs may discourage the model from expressing partisan preferences \citep{bakker2022fine, ouyang2022instruct}.